digao-dalpiaz/Crosswords/README.md

 - English
 - Portuguese Brazil

-For each language, there is a dictionary resource file, which basically indicates all the letters of the alphabet supported and how many times each occurs.
+*For each language, there is a dictionary resource file, which basically indicates all the letters of the alphabet supported and how many times each occurs.*

-> You can send me a dictionary in the desired language, and so we will increase support for new dictionaries.
+> There is a folder containing dictionary files (.dic).
+You can send me a dictionary in the desired language.

 ### Required components: